-use-bundle-signing-time Use the bundle signing time instead of current time for certificate validation.
+use-bundle-signing-time=<true/false> If this boolean value is set to true then the bundle signing time is used instead of the current system time for certificate validation.

 [casync] section

 The casync section contains casync-related settings.
 For more information about using casync support of RAUC, refer to RAUC casync Support.